krieven/W3View/howto.md

 	var instance = w3view.create('double-hello-world', {tagname: 'a', href: '/hello'});

-append instance into current DOM tree, optionally you can specify index in target.children, where instance will be placed
+mount instance into current DOM tree, optionally you can specify index in target.children, where instance will be placed